Vincent Hubbard: Storylines

+Over three years later, Kim overhears a call for a taxi from someone named Vince Hubbard.
+Thinking that Vincent is nearby, Kim comes across a children's entertainer (Delroy Atkinson) who identifies himself as Vince.
+Kim is rattled when she notices that he has the same wallet that Vincent had owned with his initials inscribed on it.
+Kim vows to find out what really happened to Vincent.
+Meanwhile, Phil reveals to Denise that Aidan did in fact have Vincent killed and he warns Denise to stop Kim from digging for more information about Vincent, as it could lead to fatal consequences.
+Vince reveals to Kim and Denise that he is actually called Howie Danes, and he has been posing as Vince to build a better life for himself.
+Howie says he used to work as a security guard at a site, and three years prior, he saw three men arrive on the site, but only two went back alive.
+Howie then retrieved the wallet from the remains of the crime.
+Kim later discovers that Vincent has been murdered, and breaks the news to Pearl.
+Kim is infuriated to discover that Denise knew of Vincent's fate and kept this from her, and vows revenge on Phil for his involvement in Vincent's death.

 Reception

 Ryan Love from Digital Spy said that Vincent's backstory with Ronnie and Kim has been a "fascinating introduction", adding that "two separate characters are now linked and both under very different circumstances."
 He went on to say that "[the show] clearly has big plans for Vincent, and I for one can't bloody (sic) wait to see what these are after one of the most intriguing, slow-burn entrances in a long time."

 Laura-Jayne Tyler from Inside Soap also commented on the character's name, saying "We love how EastEnders Richard Blackwood still manages to be all brooding and sexy, even though he's been saddled with surely the most unsexy name in soap".
 The following year, Tyler bemoaned a lack of storylines for Vincent.
 She stated, "We love Richard Blackwood in EastEnders, but all Vincent seems to do these days is flap around after Kim.
 Give him a decent plot of his own, already!"

-Blackwood was nominated for Best Newcomer at the TV Choice Awards and Inside Soap Awards in 2015 for his portrayal of Vincent.Inside Soap Awards 2015 longlist revealed: Who's in line for Best Actor, Actress and Newcomer In August 2017, Blackwood was longlisted for Funniest Male at the Inside Soap Awards.
+Blackwood was nominated for Best Newcomer at the TV Choice Awards and Inside Soap Awards in 2015 for his portrayal of Vincent.
+In August 2017, Blackwood was longlisted for Funniest Male at the Inside Soap Awards.
 He did not progress to the viewer-voted shortlist.